solita/solita.github.com/_posts/2015-12-17-aloitepalvelut-cd.md

 author: bafe
 excerpt: Time to update your infrastructure is also a time to update your deployment pipeline!
 categories:
-- Continuous Delivery
+- Continuous delivery
 - Automation
 tags:
 - Java
-- open source
+- Open source
-- continuous delivery
+- Continuous delivery
-- automation
+- Automation
-- deployment pipeline
+- Deployment pipeline
 - Ansible
 - Jenkins
 ---